ZzMzaw/zzmzaw.github.io/content/posts/a-not-so-badly-secure-os-config/2024-11-20_01-choosing-the-os/index.md

 +++
-title = "Choosing an OS according to expectations and security threats" description = "A quick definition of my expectations and threats regarding operating systems and the choice of the one that might best meet them, at least on paper"
+title = "Choosing an OS according to expectations and security threats" description = "A quick definition of my expectations and threats regarding operating systems and the choice of the one that might best meet them, at least on paper" updated = 2025-12-21

 [taxonomies]
-tags = ["os", "guix", "nix", "security"]
+tags = ["os", "guix", "nix", "aerynos", "security"]

 [extra.series_template_variables]
 position = "first"
-curr_achievement = "we have chosen Guix System as a new operating system" next_objective = "how to prepare for its installation"
+curr_achievement = "we have chosen AerynOS as a new operating system" next_objective = "how to prepare for its installation"
 +++